PredM/SimSiamDistanceBasedAnomaly/README.md

 * The [raw data](https://PLACEHOLDER.com) used to generate the training and evaluation datasets.
 * The [preprocessed data sets as well as the trained models](https://PLACEHOLDER.com) we used for the evaluation.

+## Requirements
+Used python version: 3.6.X \
+Used packages: See requirements.txt

 ## Hardware
 <table>